solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 <Callout type="info">

 Note that the order of accounts in this struct matters.
-This is the order in which the Token Extensions program provides these accounts when it CPIs to this Transfer Hook program.
+This is the order in which the current Token program provides these accounts when it CPIs to this Transfer Hook program.

 </Callout>